Competition

 corresponding to those of the Authority;

-“services” includes any benefits, advices,
+“services” includes any benefits, advices, privileges or

-in the course of business;
+of business;

 “States Authority” means –